opnfv/yardstick/docs/testing/user/userguide/08-api.rst

 Description: This API is used to do some work related to environment.
 For now, we support:

-1. Prepare yardstick environment(Including fetch openrc file, get external network and load images)
+1. Prepare yardstick environment (including get external network and load images and flavors)
-2. Start a InfluxDB docker container and config yardstick output to InfluxDB.
+2. Start an InfluxDB Docker container and config yardstick output to InfluxDB.
-3. Start a Grafana docker container and config with the InfluxDB.
+3. Start a Grafana Docker container and config with the InfluxDB.

 Which API to call will depend on the Parameters.